sho-87/rok-talents/CONTRIBUTING.md

  9. Merge your feature branch into local `develop`
  10. Make a pull request to upstream `develop` branch

+### Adding commanders

+The process for adding a new commander is straightforward:

+ 1. Add their info to `data/commanders.json`
+    - The `id` key must be unique and incremented by 1 for each new commander
+    - The `shortName` key is optional, and is used when a shorter name is preferred for the dropdown list
+ 2. Add commander image to `public/images/commanders`
+    - Images can be created using the Photoshop template found in `templates`
+    - The image filename *must* match the full name used in `commanders.json`

+The changes above should be picked up automatically and the commander will appear in the list with the correct talent trees/info.

 ## Notes

 ### Tests